danmayer/coverband/README.md

 - Out of the box support for all standard code execution paths (web, cron, background jobs, rake tasks, etc)
 - Splits load time (Rails eager load) and Run time metrics
 - Easy to understand actionable insights from the report
-- Tracks Gem usage (still in experimental stages and not recommended for production)
 - Development mode, offers deep insight of code usage details (number of LOC execution during single request, etc) during development.
 - Mountable web interface to easily share reports